grpc/grpc.github.io/docs/index.md

 - `Greeter/Helloworld.cs` defines a namespace `Helloworld`
   - This contains all the protocol buffer code to populate, serialize, and retrieve our request and response message types
 - `Greeter/HelloworldGrpc.cs`, provides stub and service classes, including:
-   - an interface `Greeter.IGreeter` to inherit from when defining RouteGuide service implementations
+   - an abstract base class `Greeter.GreeterBase` to inherit from when defining RouteGuide service implementations
    - a class `Greeter.GreeterClient` that can be used to access remote RouteGuide instances